Usuki Samurai District 臼杵武家屋敷跡

 Ruins come to life at Usuki Castle

 Explore the area's history as you walk around the ruins of Usuki Castle.
-Initially built in 1562 by Christian feudal lord Otomo Sorin, it was rebuilt by local artisans in the 17th century.
+Initially built in 1562 by Christian feudal lord Otomo Sorin, its style was changed by the lords of Toyotomi administration to emphasize the magnificent structure of stone walls and castle towers.
+Then, further repairs were carried out by the Inaba clan on the castle in the 17th century and the castle was in use until the Meiji Restoration.

 The main keep was destroyed, but you can see the stone walls, the main gate, and several buildings.
 The area around Usuki Castle has been turned into a park, and it's an excellent place to see cherry blossoms when they bloom in the spring.